You’ve been waiting a long time for this moment – you’re about to go traveling in the USA for the first time, ever.

 The Rockies is one of the greatest mountains chains in North America and has become a defining feature of the Western United States.
 To this day, the original spirit of pioneers and frontiersmanship still permeates the Rocky Mountain culture.
 There are so many amazing things to do in Colorado!

 The Rocky Mountains offer some of the most epic outdoor experiences in the nation.
-There’s river rafting, skiing, hunting, climbing, sport fishing, and a whole lot more here.
-It goes without saying as well that some of the best hikes in the USA are found in the Rockies.
+There’s river rafting, ski resorts, hunting, climbing, sport fishing, and a whole lot more here.

 The largest urban area in the Rocky Mountain states is Denver, Colorado.
 Denver is becoming an increasingly popular city to both live in and visit.
 Many residents will talk your ear about how much it’s changed in the last few years.